Ivanka Trump Is ‘Ignoring The Trolls,’ According To Latest Instagram Post

 Plus, CNN Money reported the seven new trademarks represented a conflict of interested because of the fact that Donald Trump is engaged in trade negotiations with China.
 Meanwhile, both Ivanka Trump and her husband Jared Kushner serve as White House senior advisers.

 While Ivanka’s advice to ignore trolls is typically solid advice for anybody, it might not actually be solid advice for herself.
-Some people think perhaps she should take a look at the way things are going and really consider her actions and how they look in a world where so many families have been negatively affected by policies she is complicit in supporting by working with her dad’s administration.
+Some people think perhaps she should take a look at the way things are going and really consider her actions and how they look in a world where many families may have been negatively affected by policies she is complicit in supporting by working with her dad’s administration.